 “They got their name from Christ, who was executed by sentence of the procurator Pontius the reign of Tiberius.
 That checked the pernicious superstition for a short time, but it broke out afresh-not only in Judea, where the plague first arose.
 But in Rome itself, where all the horrible and shameful things in the world collect and find a home.”
 From his Annals, xv.
 44.

-Here is a pagan historian, hostile to Christianity, who had access to records about what happened to Jesus Christ.Mention of Jesus can also be found in Jewish Rabbinical writings from what is known as the Tannaitic period, between 70-200 A.D.
+Here is a pagan historian, hostile to Christianity, who had access to records about what happened to Jesus Christ.
+The mention of Jesus can also be found in Jewish Rabbinical writings from what is known as the Tannaitic period, between 70-200 A.D.
 In Sanhedrin 43a it says:

 “Jesus was hanged on Passover Eve.
-Forty days previously the herald had cried, ‘He is being led out for stoning, because he has practiced sorcery and led Israel astray and enticed them into apostasy.
+Forty days previously the Herald had cried, ‘He is being led out for stoning, because he has practiced sorcery and led Israel astray and enticed them into apostasy.
 Whoever has anything to say in his defence, let him come and declare it.’
 As nothing was brought forward in his defence, he was hanged on Passover Eve.”That there is any mention of Jesus at all is unusual.
-As far as the Roman world was concerned, Jesus was a nobody who live in an insignificant province, sentenced to death by a minor procurator.
+As far as the Roman world was concerned, Jesus was a nobody who lived in an insignificant province, sentenced to death by a minor procurator.

 - Unique circular format - over 1,000 references at your finger tips on this wonderful study companion

 - Discover interesting facts - Biblical events with scripture references plotted alongside world history showcase fun chronological relationships

 - Attractive, easy to use design - People will stop to look at and talk about this beautifully laid out poster ideal for your home, office, church ...
 Click here to find out more about this unique and fun Bible study tool!